HiMinds/himinds-boosting-innovation-embedded-env-sensor-hw/README.md

 This project is based on the work done bý OLIMEX.
 Link to their [project page](https://github.com/OLIMEX/ESP32-DevKit-LiPo) For other credits please refer to our [Medium ariticles](https://medium.com/himinds/open-source-wireless-environmental-sensor-part-1-requirements-8598c5b5f503).

+## Open Source
+An application has been sent to get the hardware certified by the Open Source Hardware Association.

 ## License
 * Hardware is released under Apache 2.0 License